SolansPuig/MyHomepage/README.md

 This is my browser's homepage.
 It shows the date and time, the weather and the latest news.

-I's fully responsive and customizable.
+It's fully responsive and customizable.

 ## Setup